wankdanker/node-usey/README.md

 var u = Usey(); //this creates the instance function
 ```

+The Usey constructor takes an options object with the following options:

+* context : this is the context (the `this` value) for each of the functions passed
+to the `use()` function and for the main callback.
+    * By default a new empty object created when calling the usey instance function
+    and that is used as the context for each function passed to `use()`

 ###Add middleware/plugins/functions

 When you call the `.use()` method, you may pass it a single function, an array